aayushx402/aayushx402/README.md

 I'm part time coder at Rust 👨‍💻, Photographer 📷, Linux User 🖥️
 </h2>

-I love the entire process of configuring linux.
-I love the challenge of finding problems and spending time to meet new people.
+I am deeply passionate about the intricate art of configuring Linux.
+The challenge of troubleshooting and the journey of learning through interactions with the vibrant Linux community are experiences I truly cherish.
+Each moment spent enhancing and personalizing my Linux setup fills me with a sense of accomplishment and connection to a larger, thriving ecosystem.

 ### Socials